Helpful Medical Terms To Help Understand The Affordable Care Act – ACA – Obamacare

 - Improve the ways that people can obtain health care.

 Co-Insurance Percentage – A form of cost sharing that will lower your premium.
 It is usually a percentage of health care costs.
 A co-insurance percentage will include a “stop loss” amount.
 This will be the maximum cost you will incur.

 Copay – A fixed amount you pay for a covered health expense, usually at the time of service.

 Not Subject to Deductible – It means just what it says.
-The health benefit is not subject to deductible.
+The health benefit is not subject to a deductible.
 This will sometimes apply to doctor’s office visit costs.
 An example would be, “doctor’s visit” copay $50 (not subject to deductible).
-Most “well care benefits” will not be subject to deductible.
+Most “well care benefits” will not be subject to a deductible.

 Network – Group of doctors, hospitals, and other health care facilities.